Lord Ligonier (slave ship)

 A surviving advertisement records the arrival of the ship with a cargo of slaves at Annapolis in 1767.
 The ship was the basis for Alex Haley's assertion in his novel, Roots: The Saga of an American Family, that his ancestor, Kunta Kinte, was brought on that voyage.
 The miniseries based on the book invented a failed slave uprising during the voyage.

 This is the only voyage of the Lord Ligonier recorded in the Trans Atlantic Slave Trade Database.

+Fate

-FateLord Ligonier's subsequent fate is unknown.
-There is proof that it sailed on another slave voyage but nothing is known of it.
+Lord Ligonier's subsequent fate is unknown.
+There is proof that it sailed on another slave voyage, but nothing is known of it.
 The ship did not appear in the 1776 volume of Lloyd's Register.